-BBB shall make every effort to obtain a final resolution of your complaint within 60 days of receipt of written notification of the dispute, unless state or federal law provides otherwise.
-This time period may be extended at the request of the shipper, or if the arbitrator decides to extend such time to gather information concerning the dispute which the parties failed to provide in a timely manner.
+BBB shall make every effort to obtain a final resolution of your complaint within 60 days, unless state or federal law provides otherwise.
+This time period may be extended at the request of the customer.

 28. THE DECISION

-When the arbitrator has reached a decision in your case, all parties will be sent a written decision accompanied by the arbitrator’s reasons for the decision.
-The decision will also be sent to BBB and IVAMS, as appropriate.
+When the arbitrator has reached a decision in your case, all parties will be mailed a written decision accompanied by the arbitrator's reasons for the decision.
 BBB will not read a decision to you over the phone.

-Interim decisions will state a time within which the shipper must notify BBB if the action ordered in the interim decision was not performed or was performed unsatisfactorily.
-If the shipper notifies BBB within that time, the arbitrator will have 30 days (from the date the shipper notifies BBB of that fact) to forward a decision.
+Interim decisions will state a time within which the customer must notify BBB if the action ordered in the interim decision was not performed or was performed unsatisfactorily.
+If the customer notifies BBB within that time, the arbitrator will have 30 days (from the date the customer notifies the BBB of that fact) to forward a decision.
 If the arbitrator deems it necessary, he or she may call for a further hearing to receive evidence.